Elizabeth Coxen: Biography

-Born in Gloucestershire, England, Coxen emigrated to with her family to Sydney, Colony of New South Wales in 1839.
-She was a collector of shells, insects and birds, as was her husband, Charles Coxen, and they donated many specimens to the Queensland Museum, where Elizabeth worked as curator.
+She and her husband collected numerous shells, insects and birds, and they donated many specimens to the Queensland Museum where Elizabeth worked as curator and was the first person to be paid to oversee any part of the museum’s invertebrate collections.
 After her husband's death, she became the first female elected a member of the Royal Society of Queensland.
+By the 1890s, she was one of several women members of the Royal Society; the majority were teachers and included Eliza Fewing.